'NBC Nightly News' executive producer steps down

 "I am incredibly grateful for my time here and so incredibly proud of all the terrific journalism that everyone in this room and on the phone does every single day," Singal said.
 "It is smart, it is thorough, and, most importantly, it is fair, and it’s something that I am very proud of when I leave here every night."

-Lester Holt, anchor of "Nightly," told staff at the meeting that Signal had left the show in a good place.
+Lester Holt, anchor of "Nightly," told staff at the meeting that Singal had left the show in a good place.

 “You fight for this show every day…you have been there for us, you have listened to my wacky ideas sometimes and have given me counsel and direction," Holt said.
 "And I am grateful for that and you do leave us in a strong position.”